-COMP 3423 ADVANCED IMPLEMENTATION OF 3 CREDITS 60 HOURS SERVERS INFRASTRUCTURE 60 HOURS
+COMP 3423 ADVANCED IMPLEMENTATION OF 3 CREDITS 60 HOURS SERVERS INFRASTRUCTURE

 Advanced IT topics in corporate environments are covered.
 Emphasizing surveillance, virtualization, and high availability.
 You must have a thorough understanding of a basic server infrastructure.
 You will be able to manage and maintain a server infrastructure, implement high availability business infrastructures and server virtualization.
 You will probably be able to choose suitable solutions in specific scenarios or from a set of technologies for that scenario.
 You will then be able to determine the optimal option for your implementation.
-Knowledge will be measured through virtual scenarios, case analysis, practice exercises.
+Knowledge will be measured through virtual scenarios, case analysis, and practice exercises.
 Requires laboratory use.

-COMP 3424FUNDAMENTALS OF WIRELESS ANALYSIS, WEB, AND FORENSIC3 CREDITS60 HOURSPre-requirements: COMP 2422, COMP 242450 HOURS50 HOURS
+COMP 3424 FUNDAMENTALS OF WIRELESS 3 CREDITS 60 HOURS ANALYSIS, WEB, AND FORENSIC

+Pre-requirements: COMP 2422, COMP 2424

 This course organizes and summarizes the relevant connection today between internet attacks and existing vulnerabilities in any wireless network.
-The student will achieve, with basic principles, have a solid understanding of wireless and web insecurities along with the latest tools and techniques used for their exploitation.
+The student will achieve, with basic principles, a solid understanding of wireless and web insecurities along with the latest tools and techniques used for their exploitation.
 Mitigation techniques and safe implementation of the technologies discussed will be explored.
 In addition, basic principles of forensic analysis are explored through the capture and correct analysis of evidence and the legal connotations associated with this practice.
 Knowledge will be measured through short tests, labs, and exams.
 Requires laboratory use.